ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 The _Backups_ tab of your deployment's UI keeps all your PITR information under _Point-in-Time_.

 ![PITR section of the Backups tab](images/pitr-backups-tab.png){: caption="PITR section of the Backups tab" caption-side="bottom"}

+In PostgreSQL versions 13 and later, when restoring to a specific point within the last seven days, with a restore time after the last transaction, your restore fails with recovery ended before configured recovery target is reached.
+Before PostgreSQL v13, when restoring to a specific point within the last seven days, with a restore time after the last transaction, the latest restore point is used.{: note}

 Included information is the earliest time for a PITR.
 To discover the earliest recovery point through the CLI, use the [`cdb postgresql earliest-pitr-timestamp`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#postgresql-earliest-pitr-timestamp) command.
 ```sh